tenstorrent/tt-metal/tests/sweep_framework/README.md

     3. FAIL: CRASH / HANG: The test timed out and is assumed to be in a hung state.
     4. NOT RUN: The test was run with a vector that is marked as invalid.
 The invalid reason given from the op test file is stored with the result.
     5. FAIL_L1_OUT_OF_MEM: The test failed specifically due to an L1 Out of Memory error.
+    6. FAIL_WATCHER: The test failed due to a Watcher raised exception.
+This only occurs if `--watcher` is passed in the run command.
 - Granularity of Testing: Tests can be run by all sweeps, individual sweep, or individual batch to allow for faster/slower test runs, spanning larger/smaller suites of tests.
 - Git Hash information is stored with each test run, so it is easy to see on which commit the test is breaking/passing.
 - Data Aggreation: Results are accumulated in a database that can be queried to see desired details of test runs.

 ### Usage